mindspore-ai/mindinsight/mindinsight/mindconverter/README_CN.md

                         schema.
 When `--in_file` and `--model_file` are both provided, use AST schema as default.
   --shape SHAPE [SHAPE ...]
-                        Optional, expected input tensor shape of
+                        Expected input tensor shape of `--model_file`.
-                        `--model_file`.
 It is required when use graph based schema.
 Both order and number should be consistent with `--input_nodes`.
+                        Given that (1,128) and (1,512) are shapes of input_1
-Usage: --shape 1,512 1,512 --input_nodes INPUT_NODES [INPUT_NODES ...]
+                        and input_2 separately.
+Usage: --shape 1,128 1,512
+  --input_nodes INPUT_NODES [INPUT_NODES ...]
-                        Optional, input node(s) name of `--model_file`.
+                        Input node(s) name of `--model_file`.
 It is required when use graph based schema.
 Both order and number should be consistent with `--shape`.
+Given that both input_1 and input_2 are inputs of model.
 Usage:
-                        --input_nodes input_1:0 input_2:0
+                        --input_nodes input_1 input_2
   --output_nodes OUTPUT_NODES [OUTPUT_NODES ...]
-                        Optional, output node(s) name of `--model_file`.
+                        Output node(s) name of `--model_file`.
 It is required when use graph based schema.
+Given that both output_1 and output_2 are outputs of model.
 Usage:
-                        --output_nodes output_1:0 output_2:0
+                        --output_nodes output_1 output_2
   --output OUTPUT       Optional, specify path for converted script file
                         directory.
 Default output directory is `output` folder in the current working directory.